Grudge purchases: when it ain’t broke, but you have to fix it anyway

 What leadership should do

-The first thing to recognize is that this is an opportunity.
+The first thing to recognise is that this is an opportunity.
 (In fact, we’re currently working with a client whose updated systems are winning them more contracts with enterprise clients!)
 Here are a number of ways experience has taught us about turning a grudge purchase into a positive:

-2. The leaders of the business should create a sense of opportunity and innovation—it’s a time to take on new ideas, to learn from what other companies do in the same market and others.
+2. The leaders of the business should create a sense of opportunity and innovation – it’s a time to take on new ideas, to learn from what other companies do in the same market and others.
 (And if you don’t have the right IT leader, it may be time to find one.)

 3. It’s the right moment to reduce reliance on individuals.
 Often the old systems are run by people who jealously guard their knowledge; a new system is an opportunity to get rid of those bottlenecks and develop new talent.